-At any time and for any reason, we may determine that one or more of our discovery programs or pre-clinical or clinical therapeutic candidates or programs does not have sufficient potential to warrant the allocation of resources toward such program or therapeutic candidate.
-Accordingly, we may choose not to develop a potential therapeutic candidate or elect to suspend, deprioritize or terminate one or more of our discovery programs or pre-clinical or clinical therapeutic candidates or programs.
+At any time and for any reason, we may determine that one or more of our discovery programs or preclinical or clinical therapeutic candidates or programs does not have sufficient potential to warrant the allocation of resources toward such program or therapeutic candidate.
+Accordingly, we may choose not to develop a potential therapeutic candidate or elect to suspend, deprioritize or terminate one or more of our discovery programs or preclinical or clinical therapeutic candidates or programs.
 Suspending, deprioritizing or terminating a program or therapeutic candidate in which we have invested significant resources, we will have expended resources on a program that will not provide a full return on our investment and may have missed the opportunity to have allocated those resources to potentially more productive uses, including existing or future programs or therapeutic candidates.
 For example, in 2020, we made the strategic decision to focus the majority of our immediate efforts on EEV-oligonucleotide opportunities while pausing development on an existing program, ENTR-501 which is an EEV-conjugated protein designed to treat patients with a rare disease known as mitochondrial neurogastrointestinal encephalomyopathy (MNGIE).
-We believe partnering with an organization that has the resources and expertise to continue the development of ENTR-501 into and through clinical development will work best to support ENTR-501 progress.
+We have since partnered with an organization that has the resources and expertise to continue the development of ENTR-501.
 We continue to believe that the program will have an important role to play in the future treatment of patients with MNGIE.